Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Your platform is able to programmatically modify HTML templates.

-We require you to use OAuth 2.0 to authenticate with the Optimizely REST API.
-This will allow you to provide a seamless experience to users in your application who want to install the Optimizely snippet.
+You must use OAuth 2.0 to authenticate with the Optimizely REST API.
+This lets you provide a seamless experience to users in your application who want to install the Optimizely snippet.
 Learn how to connect to Optimizely using OAuth 2.0.

-Within your platform, you should add a form for installing Optimizely in a place only Administrators have access to.
+Within your platform, add a form for installing Optimizely in a place only Administrators have access to.
 The configuration form should consist of a button to authenticate with Optimizely using OAuth and a selector for selecting the project that the user wants to install on their website.
-This is an example form:

-3. Implement snippet in the head section of every page
+Implement the snippet in the head section of every page

 Write custom code that automatically adds the Optimizely snippet to every page using the project ID that was chosen by the user.